I Thought Pastel Pink Was the Colour of the Moment—Turns Out, Alexa Chung and Fashion People Prefer This Alternative

 This season, amidst the flurry of Paris Fashion Week, a colour trend quietly emerged, one that feels both refreshingly unexpected and incredibly wearable.
-While powder pink has been making headlines as the season’s breakout hue, fashion insiders in Paris have turned their attention to a different, equally charming shades: natural, earthy and vibrant greens.
+Whilst powder pink has been making headlines as the season’s breakout hue, fashion insiders in Paris have turned their attention to a different but equally charming hue: tones of natural, earthy and vibrant greens.

-Unlike the sugary sweetness of pastel tones, these grounding shades of green—ranging from rich olive and moss to deep forest and bright limes—offer a sophisticated alternative with a fresh, organic appeal.
-No longer reserved solely for utility-inspired outerwear or countryside aesthetics, green has taken on a new life in the wardrobes of France's chicest.
+Unlike the sugary sweetness of pastels, these grounding shades of green—ranging from rich olive and moss to deep forest and bright lime—offer a sophisticated alternative with a fresh, organic appeal.
+No longer reserved solely for utility-inspired outerwear or countryside aesthetics, green has taken on a new life in the wardrobes of France's chicest dressers.

-A major signifier that this colour shift is gaining traction?
+A major signifier that this colour trend is gaining traction?
 Alexa Chung has given it her stylish stamp of approval.
 The model, presenter and style muse was spotted in an understated yet striking take on the hue, donning an olive-green cardigan from Miu Miu.
-Pairing the soft, earthy knit with a deep inky-blue denim miniskirt, she balanced the look with classic Miu Miu buckle heels (£925), offering an effortlessly cool approach to evening dressing.
+Pairing the soft, earthy knit with a deep inky-blue denim miniskirt, she balanced the look with classic Miu Miu Brushed Leather Slingbacks With Buckles (£925), offering an effortlessly cool approach to evening dressing.

-In darker, more subdued shades—like forest green or muted sage—the colour behaves much like a neutral, integrating into wardrobes with the ease of beige or navy.
+In darker, more subdued shades like forest or muted sage, the colour behaves much like a neutral, integrating into wardrobes with the ease of beige or navy.
 On the other hand, when worn in its punchier, more vivid iterations—think electric lime or bright emerald—green takes on a more expressive role, injecting an outfit with energy and personality.

-Even Who What Wear UK’s Editor-in-Chief, Hannah Almassi, has been spotted embracing the shade in Paris this week.
-Whether styled in subtle accents or worn head-to-toe, one thing is certain—this season, green is having a moment.
-Read on to discover the green colour trend below.
+Even Who What Wear UK’s editor-in-chief, Hannah Almassi, has been spotted embracing the shade in Paris this week.
+Whether styled in subtle accents or worn head-to-toe, one thing is certain: this season, green is having a moment.
+Read on to discover our pick of the green colour trend.

 This ruffle blouse looks so much more expensive than it actually is.